chevere/docs/library/Action.md

 # Action

-The Action component is in charge of providing context for executing any given instruction.
+The Action component is in charge of providing context for executing any instruction.
 Its purpose is to provide a typed layer for handling input instructions to a system.

-This component enables to define input parameters, its regex validation, default values, description and expected return parameters.

 ## Defining an Action

-An action implements the `ActionInterface`.
-You can extend `Action` to quick create an action:
+An action implements the `Chevee\Action\Interfaces\ActionInterface`.

+👉 You can extend `Action` to quick create an action:

 ```php
 use Chevere\Action\Action;